unibo-dtm-se-2324-helpining/report/sections/03-design/index.md

 - **VueJS App**: This includes the VueJs-based front-end that provides a dynamic and interactive user interface.
 - **FastApi App**: Implemented using Python FastAPI, this layer handles the core functionality of the application, processing user requests, and managing data flow.
+This application is written following the Model-Controller-Service Architecture.
+The Model-Controller-Service is a software architectural pattern used on server-side applications to improve software maintainability and scalability.
+In this architecture, your backend application should be separated into three distinct parts that communicate with one another: namely the model, controller, and service layers.
-  - **Router**: This component acts as an API and handles incoming requests from the Vue frontend.
+  - **Controller**: This component acts as an API and handles incoming requests from the Vue frontend.
-  - **Business Logic**: These are all the parts of the beckend that include the business logic to process incoming requests from the router.
+  - **Service**: These are all the parts of the beckend that include the business logic to process incoming requests from the router.
+  - **Model**: This component is responsible for interacting with the database to fulfill any business logic within our application.
+This could mean providing interfaces for other layers to get or insert data to the database.
 - **MySQL server**: Stores all the data related to users, experts, and help requests.

 ## Modelling